Decision-Aware Conditional GANs for Time Series Data: Theoretical Results

 \end{definition}

-With this, Arora et al. \cite{Arora2017} build a generalization theory for WGANs under the following generalization property: \begin{definition} Let $\mathcal{P}_{\text{data}}$ denotes the distribution of non-synthetic data and $\mathcal{P}_{G}$ denotes the generated distribution, and let $\hat{\mathcal{P}}_{\text{data}}$ and $\hat{\mathcal{P}}_{G}$ denote the corresponding empirical versions, the generalization gap for WGAN is defined as
+With this, \cite{Arora2017} build a generalization theory for WGANs under the following generalization property. \begin{definition} Let $\mathcal{P}_{\text{data}}$ denote the distribution of non-synthetic data and $\mathcal{P}_{G}$ denotes the generated distribution, and let $\hat{\mathcal{P}}_{\text{data}}$ and $\hat{\mathcal{P}}_{G}$ denote the corresponding empirical versions, the generalization gap for WGAN is defined as